-Before antibiotics were invented, women with prolonged labor often died during childbirth.
+Before antibiotics were discovered, women with ruptured membranes and prolonged labor often died during childbirth.
 When a pregnant woman’s amniotic sac ruptures (“breaking water”), infection can occur because there is no longer any protective barrier between the outside of the mother’s body and the inside of the uterus where the placenta attaches, allowing bacteria to invade the uterine muscle tissue.
 This condition is called “endometritis,” but in the “old days” (before antibiotics were invented), this condition was known as “childbed fever.”
 Bacteria can also invade the amniotic sac and lining, known as “amnionitis” or “chorioamnionitis.”
 After antibiotics were invented, women rarely died from infection due to prolonged labor and ruptured membranes.

 The standard of care for OB/GYN physicians requires prophylactic (preventative) antibiotics for women with prolonged labor and ruptured membranes, especially when a C-section is performed.
 When the patient’s abdomen and uterus are surgically opened, infected amniotic fluid can splash inside the abdomen, resulting in multiple “pus pockets” and serious widespread infection.